Ottessa Moshfegh

-Ottessa Charlotte Moshfegh (/oʊˈtɛsə ˈmɒʃfɛɡ/; born May 20, 1981) is an American author and novelist.
+Ottessa Charlotte Moshfegh (/oʊˈtɛsə ˈmɒʃfɛɡ/; born May 20, 1981) is an American author, novelist and screenwriter.
 Her debut novel, Eileen (2015), won the Hemingway Foundation/PEN Award, was shortlisted for the Booker Prize, and was a fiction finalist for the National Book Critics Circle Award.
 Moshfegh's subsequent novels include My Year of Rest and Relaxation, Death in Her Hands, and Lapvona.

 Early life and education

-Moshfegh was born in Boston, Massachusetts, in 1981.
-Her mother was born in Croatia and her father in Iran.
-Her parents were both musicians and taught at the New England Conservatory of Music.
+Moshfegh was born in 1981 and raised in Boston, Massachusetts.
+Her mother was Croatian and her father an Iranian Jew and both were musicians who taught at the New England Conservatory of Music.
 As a child, Moshfegh learned to play piano and clarinet.

-She attended the Commonwealth School in Boston and received her BA in English from Barnard College in 2002.
-She completed an MFA in Literary Arts from Brown University in 2011.
-During her MFA study at Brown, she taught undergraduates, including Antonia Angress, author of the 2022 novel Sirens & Muses.
-Moshfegh was a Wallace Stegner Fellow in fiction at Stanford University from 2013 to 2015.
+Moshfegh attended the Commonwealth School in Boston and earned a BA in English from Barnard College in 2002.
+In 2011, she completed an MFA in Literary Arts at Brown University, where she also taught undergraduates.
+From 2013 to 2015, Moshfegh was a Wallace Stegner Fellow in fiction at Stanford University.

 Career

 After college, Moshfegh moved to China, where she taught English and worked in a punk bar.

-In her mid-twenties, Moshfegh moved to New York City.
-She worked for Overlook Press, and then as an assistant for Jean Stein.
-After contracting cat-scratch fever, she left the city and earned an MFA from Brown University.
-During those years, she supported herself by selling vintage clothing which she has described as mostly "tea dresses."
+In her mid-twenties, she relocated to New York City, working for Overlook Press and later as an assistant to Jean Stein.
+After contracting cat-scratch fever, she left the city and pursued an MFA at Brown University.
+During those years, she supported herself by selling vintage clothing, which she has described as mostly "tea dresses."